SINTEF/dlite/doc/concepts.md

 In SOFT all Entity instances are referred to by their UUID.
-However, in some cases when you have unique and immutable data, e.g. default input parameters to a given version of a software model, it may be more convenient to refer to a human understandable name (URI), like "mymodel-1.2.3_default_input", rather than a UUID on the form "8290318f-258e-54e2-9838-bb187881f996".  *dlite* supports this.
+However, in some cases when you have unique and immutable data, e.g. default input parameters to a given version of a software model, it may be more convenient to refer to an unique human understandable name (URI), like "mymodel-1.2.3_default_input", rather than a UUID on the form "8290318f-258e-54e2-9838-bb187881f996".  *dlite* supports this.
 The tool `dlite-getuuid` can be used to manually convert URIs to their corresponding UUIDs.